 Hi!
-I am a data-driven research scientist with seven years of comprehensive experience independently conducting, analyzing, and reporting social psychological and behavioral research.
-Passion for providing accurate, meaningful, and impartial insights from data to creatively solve real world problems.
-Experience analyzing complex data using advanced statistical techniques in a variety of programming languages.
-Skilled in project management, data communication, and experimental design (A/B testing).
+I’m Rachel, a data-driven research scientist with seven years of comprehensive experience independently conducting, analyzing, and reporting social psychological and behavioural research.
+I have a passion for providing accurate, meaningful, and impartial insights from data to creatively solve real world problems with experience analyzing complex data using advanced statistical techniques in a variety of programming languages.

 In my personal life, some of my favourite hobbies include: baking, sailing, running, kickboxing, and spending time with my three pets.
 I am a strong proponent of protecting mental health and believe self-care, taking time to unplug, and having a balance in work and life can do wonders for well-being.